Coventry City F.C.: Rivalries

 In the 1960s and 1970s there was intense rivalry with Wolverhampton Wanderers which started in 1965 after Wolves were relegated from Division One and the two clubs met in Division Two.
 The two sides were promoted together in 1967 and there were fierce battles in both city centres when the clubs met during the period.
 There was also rivalries with West Bromwich Albion and Walsall but these are much less fierce than the ones with Leicester, Wolves and Villa.
 A local rivalry also exists with Birmingham City, however the ground share agreement at St Andrew's between 2019 and 2021 – which effectively spared Coventry from being expelled from the EFL – has led to friendlier relations between the two clubs’ supporters.

 The club has an unusual long-distance rivalry with North-East side Sunderland, which stems back to the end of the 1976–77 season, when Coventry, Sunderland and Bristol City were all battling against relegation from Division One on the final day of the season.
 With Coventry and Bristol City facing each other at Highfield Road, the referee, on the advice of the police, delayed the kick-off of the match by 15 minutes as many Bristol City fans were still trying to enter the ground and there was a risk of serious trouble.
 Sunderland, who were playing away to Everton at the same time, lost 2–0, and the result was displayed on the Highfield Road scoreboard.
 There were still 15 minutes left to play and Coventry and Bristol City effectively stopped playing knowing that a 2–2 draw would keep both teams up and send Sunderland down.
 There was an inquiry but the result was allowed to stand and Sunderland were relegated.
 Some Sunderland fans have held a grudge and there has also been some rivalry more recently as the two clubs competed for promotion from League One together in 2018–19 and 2019–20.
 In 2018–19 crowd trouble marred the meetings between the two at The Ricoh Arena and The Stadium of Light leading to numerous arrests among both sets of fans.

 In a 2020 survey conducted by the Coventry Telegraph, supporters of various teams were asked to name the top-five clubs they viewed as rivals.
 Among Coventry supporters, Aston Villa were the club named the most with 83% including them.
 This was followed by Leicester City with 76%, Wolverhampton Wanderers with 50%, Birmingham City with 47% and West Bromwich Albion with 45%.
 Sunderland were named by 34% of Coventry fans.
-In the other direction, 66% of Leicester City fans included Coventry in their top five while the club were named by around 50% of supporters from Northampton, West Brom, Aston Villa, Birmingham City, Burton Albion, Wolves, Walsall and Sunderland.
+In the other direction, 66% of Leicester City fans included Coventry in their top five while the club were named by about 50% of supporters from Northampton, West Brom, Aston Villa, Birmingham City, Burton Albion, Wolves, Walsall and Sunderland.